samsaq/COMP4321X-SearchEngine/README.md

-# COMP4321X-SearchEngine
+# SearchEngine-Website
-Repo for classwork in COMP4321X, working on the class's search engine project
+Repo for the Search Engine project I'm working on, with its accompnaying website & spider

-## Instructions for Usage - Files within finalized_Phase1
+## Instructions for Usage of Spidey V1 - Files within finalized_Phase1
 1. spideyTest.exe
 Running the executable will, in the current directory, create a file called spider_results.txt.
 This file contains the results of the spidering process, as per the requirements given.